Follow the Roman Road from Exeter to Lincoln and walk through years of history - ramble the Fosse Way.

 Walking the Fosse Way

 One of the straightest of straight Roman roads across England, the Fosse Way runs from Exeter in Devon in the south to Lincoln in the northeast.
-When troops of the Emperor Claudius landed in Kent in AD 43, they soon pushed inland and conquered much of southern England.
+When troops of Emperor Claudius landed in Kent in AD 43, they soon pushed inland and conquered much of southern England.
 The Fosse Way, built in the first phase of occupation, effectively marked the western frontier of the early Roman province, punctuated by military stations.

 The name “Fosse” derives from the Latin fossa meaning “ditch”; probably less to do with road-building techniques than with the suggestion that the Way followed a one-time defensive ditch running along the western border of Roman-controlled England.